MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-3-Capital-Adequacy-Standards/subpart-B-Capital-Ratio-Requirements-Buffers/section-3.10.md

 (B) An advanced approaches national bank or Federal savings association must add to its total capital any eligible credit reserves that exceed the national bank's or Federal savings association's total expected credit losses to the extent that the excess reserve amount does not exceed 0.6 percent of the national bank's or Federal savings association's credit risk-weighted assets.

-(4) *Supplementary leverage ratio.* (i) An advanced approaches national bank's or Federal savings association's supplementary leverage ratio is the ratio of its tier 1 capital to total leverage exposure, the latter which is calculated as the sum of:
+(4) *Supplementary leverage ratio.* (i) An advanced approaches national bank's or Federal savings association's or a Category III national bank's or Federal savings association's supplementary leverage ratio is the ratio of its tier 1 capital to total leverage exposure, the latter of which is calculated as the sum of:

 (A) The mean of the on-balance sheet assets calculated as of each day of the reporting quarter; and